 ‘We are science led, positive reward based dog trainers – but what does that mean?’

 SCIENCE LED.
 Dog Training is a science and we only use methods founded from the scientific principles of animal learning behaviour.
 Too many ‘trainers’ use pseudo science to justify their methods or continue to perpetuate various myths and fallacies.
 Science tells us so much about the neurological and biological aspects of the dog and its behaviour.
 Understanding the impact the brain and central nervous system has on our dogs and the resulting behaviours they exhibit are crucial if we are to truly HELP the dog and not just remove the unwanted behaviours.
-Behaviour is just communication and we need to listen to what the dog is trying to tell us and stop just punishing them.
+Behaviour should be seen as communication and we need to listen to what the dog is trying to tell us and not just punish them.
 We deal with this factual science and we try to pass this knowledge on to our clients.

 More and more owners are now keen to learn about the modern approach to how we train and rehabilitate dogs and enjoy shows such as ‘The secret life of dogs’ series etc.